getify/You-Dont-Know-JS/scope-closures/ch6.md

 }
 ```

-It's tempting to structure code this way for performance reasons, since the `typeof Array.isArray` check is only performed once, as opposed to defining just one `isArray(..)` and putting the `if` statement inside it, where the check then runs unnecessarily on every call.
+It's tempting to structure code this way for performance reasons, since the `typeof Array.isArray` check is only performed once, as opposed to defining just one `isArray(..)` and putting the `if` statement inside it -- the check would then run unnecessarily on every call.

 | WARNING: |
 | :--- |
 | In addition to the risks of FiB deviations, one problem with the conditional-definition of functions is that it is harder to debug such a program.
 If you end up with a bug in the `isArray(..)` function, you first have to figure out *which* `isArray(..)` function definition is actually applied!
 Sometimes, the bug is that the wrong one got applied because the conditional check was incorrect!
 If you allow a program to define multiple versions of a function, that program is always harder to reason about and maintain. |

-In addition to the situations in the above snippets, there are several other corner cases around FiB you can be bitten by; such behaviors in various browsers and non-browser JS environments (that is, JS engines that aren't primarily browser based) will likely vary.
+In addition to the situations in the above snippets, there are several other corner cases around FiB you to be wary of; such behaviors in various browsers and non-browser JS environments (that is, JS engines that aren't primarily browser based) will likely vary.

 For example: